petershin/liferay-learn/docs/dxp-cloud/latest/en/getting-started/configuring-your-gitlab-repository.md

 ## Preparing the Jenkins Service

-If you are using [version 4.x.x services](../reference/understanding-service-stack-versions.md) in your DXP Cloud instance already, then your Jenkins service is already compatible with GitLab.
-See [Upgrading Your DXP Cloud Stack](../reference/upgrading-your-dxp-cloud-stack.md) for more information on upgrading.
+If you are using [version 4.x.x services](../reference/understanding-service-stack-versions.md) in your Liferay Cloud instance already, then your Jenkins service is already compatible with GitLab.
+See [Upgrading Your Liferay Cloud Stack](../reference/upgrading-your-dxp-cloud-stack.md) for more information on upgrading.

 If you are using version 3.x.x services, then check the `LCP.json` for your `ci` service, and ensure you're running the following Jenkins service or higher: